Newton MRT station: Incidents

 On the morning of 13 February 2013, a fire broke out in an MRT tunnel just metres from the station, which disrupted train services on the NSL for over two hours and affected around 15,000 commuters.
 The fire was caused by the short-circuiting of an electric cable 5 m away from the station.
 Initially put out by the staff using a fire extinguisher, the fire reignited and caused smoke from the tunnel to travel to the station.
 The Singapore Civil Defence Force arrived at the station and managed to put it out.
 No one was injured during the incident.

 On 7 and 8 October 2017, this station was the temporary terminus for northbound trains from Marina South Pier station during the Bishan tunnel flooding, while services were suspended between the Ang Mo Kio and Newton stations.
 Normal services on the NSL resumed at around 2 pm on 8 October 2017.

 Station details

 Location

 Newton station is located near Newton Circus.
 The NSL station is located underneath Scotts Road, while the DTL station is situated close to Newton Flyover and Bukit Timah Road.
 The station is close to the offices of Prudential and the UOB-Kay Hian Bank and other developments such as Balmoral Plaza, Goldbell Towers, Scotts Highpark, Sheraton Towers and Cairnhill Community Club.
-It also serves the Newton Food Centre and educational institutions such as Ascott Center for Excellence, Anglo-Chinese Primary School, Anglo-Chinese School (Barker Road) and the Alliance Francaise De Singapour.
+It also serves the Newton Food Centre and educational institutions such as Ascott Center for Excellence, Anglo-Chinese School (Primary), Anglo-Chinese School (Barker Road) and the Alliance Francaise De Singapour.